 Conclusion

 The primary purpose of A.A. is to carry its message of recovery to the alcoholic seeking help.
-Almost every alcoholism treatment tries to help the alcoholic maintain sobriety.
-Regardless of the road we follow, we all head for the same destination, recovery of the alcoholic person.
 Together, we can do what none of us could accomplish alone.
 We can serve as a source of personal experience and be an ongoing support system for recovering alcoholics.